 "Get The Epidural.
 Or Don't."

 I take advantage of pain-relieving drugs.
 There's no shame in a medicated birth.
 But if I opted to go unmedicated?
 She'd support me 100 percent and without question.
 I ended up going as long as I could, which was 20 hours.
 Thanks to my mom's words of wisdom, I made that decision guilt-free.
 "Your Body Knows What It's Doing"

 It can seem impossible that your body is going to squeeze something the size of a watermelon out of something the size of a lemon.
 That's when you remember what your mom said.

 Even though I had an epidural, my body told me when I was getting a contraction so I knew when to push.
 When it was time to bear down, I gritted my teeth and pushed that baby right out, like a boss.
+"You're Prepared"

 Your body has been getting you ready for this moment for nine months.
 All those aches and pains associated with ligament stretching, have made room for baby.
 Your dilating cervix is readying itself for baby's entrance into the world.

 I would probably handle contractions well because I've always had such terrible cramps.
 They've been so bad in the past that I've passed out (most notably during my high school AP calculus exam), so yeah.
 I was ready.
 "You Can Handle Any Pain Now"

 One Christmas, we offered my mom a naughty or nice gift.
 She could choose a tattoo or a spa day.
 Mom opted for body art.
 I knew how badly my tattoo hurt, so I bet my sister the tip that mom would be feeling it.
 As it turns out, she knitted the entire time and only yelped once

 At a postpartum dental cleaning, I had to have a cavity filled thanks to my calcium-sucking former fetus.
 The dentist warned me that I'd be getting a shot of novocaine.
 When I told him I'd just had a baby, he quipped, "You'll be fine."
 I was.